Blogs

 Argentina opened the round of Hezbollah finger-pointing (and creation, in most cases, of lists of terrorist groups, which did not previously exist in Latin American countries) on the 25th anniversary of the AMIA bombing, in July 2019.
 The then President Mauricio Macri, who had put an end to the Kirchnerist presidencies, of certain complicity with Iran, approved the creation of a public registry of persons and entities linked to acts of terrorism and its financing (RePET).

 Paraguay followed in Argentina's footsteps a month later.
-The government of Mario Abdo Benítez had been criticized for not acting decisively on the Triple Border, whose smuggling, such as tobacco, and other illicit activities feed the perception of corruption that accompanies the country's politicians.
+The government of Mario Abdo Benítez had been criticized for not acting decisively in the Triple Border, whose smuggling, such as tobacco, and other illicit activities feed the perception of corruption that accompanies the country's politicians.
 The Paraguayan president also plans to introduce a package of legislative reforms against money laundering.

-In December it was the advertisement of Guatemala, whose elected president, Alejandro Giammattei, communicated that when he took possession of his position he would put Hezbollah on a black list.
+In December it was the advertisement of Guatemala, whose elected president, Alejandro Giammattei, communicated that when he took position he would put Hezbollah on a black list.
 Giammattei linked the decision to a pro-Israeli policy that would also lead him to move the embassy from Tel Aviv to Jerusalem, following the example of the United States (Honduras and Paraguay are also on the same line).
 Giammattei took office on January 14, but has not yet implemented his promises.

 More blog entries